This design challenge is a part of my application for the Kleiner Perkins design fellowship.

 The first method I came up with is to make it easier to shift a tense conversation on a public feed into an environment with less pressure.
 I increased the visibility of the option to privately message a neighbour by adding a "message" button below each post/reply, beside the "thank" and "reply" buttons.
 This could also encourage users who have privacy concerns to engage with their neighbours without having to unwillingly share their information publicly if replying to the post.

-1. The tone and intention of a neighbour's message would be much clearer by hearing them say it rather than reading what they wrote, and
+1. The tone and intention of a neighbour's message would be much clearer by hearing them talk out loud rather than reading what they wrote, and

 2. It further reminds us that there is a human behind the screen, which can often be forgotten in the midst of a heated debate.